hexterisk/blog_source/content/posts/Pratical Binary Analysis/Symbolic Execution and Angr/Symbolic Execution and Angr.md

 categories: ["Practical Binary Analysis"]
 ---

-From a practical view point, **Symbolic Execution** is mainly focused on converting a program made up of a concrete set of instructions into an equation-like format.
+**Symbolic Execution** is mainly focused on converting a program made up of a concrete set of instructions into an equation-like format.
 This is achieved with two core components:

 ## Symbols